Advanced Techniques

 income IS Money OF 0 "GBP",

-✅ Correct approach - Use helper functions:
+expenditure IS Money OF 0 "GBP"✅ Correct approach - Use helper functions:

--- Define helper function outside CONTRACT
+-- Define helper function outside PROVISION

 GIVEN applicant IS A RegisterEntry